nowemoore/pythoness/readme.md

 ## Course Structure

 - 📅 **Weekly Sessions:** The course meets 2 times a week for 3 hours for the first 6 weeks of the course.
+All sessions will consist of a brief concept introduction, deep-dive discussions, and a lot of hands-on exercises.
 - 📝 **Weekly Preparation:** Participants are asked to complete a brief (<30mins) preparation for group discussion for the first 6 weeks of the course (starting from session 2 on).
 - 🎯 **Capstone Project:** In the remaining 2 weeks, participants are asked to complete a capstone project combining concepts from at least 3 of the 6 content weeks.